How To Hold A Football Properly (Coaching Guide)

 how to hold a football fingertip pressure

-The fingertips should be placed at the top of the football.
+Place the fingertips at the top of the football.
 Teaching players to “claw” the ball (When the ball is placed between the middle and index finger – shown above) is a known technique to ensure the finger pressure is distributed evenly.

 The fingertip positioning on the football is crucial when the running back takes the handoff.
 Fumbles are often lost due to poor finger (and palm) positioning.